Buddy Carter: Agriculture

 In 2023, Carter was among 16 House Republicans who signed a letter to the House Agriculture Committee opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the 2023 farm bill.
 The EATS Act would have invalidated certain state and local laws regulating agricultural products sold across state lines, including farm animal welfare laws like California's Proposition 12, which requires that pork, egg, and veal products sold within the state adhere to minimum animal space requirements.
 The letter argued that the legislation would infringe on states' rights and harm U.S. national security by unfairly advantaging the Chinese-owned pork producer WH Group and its subsidiary Smithfield Foods.

 Drug policy

 In 2017, Carter renewed his push to drug-test people who receive unemployment insurance.

 On April 1, 2022, Carter voted against the Marijuana Opportunity Reinvestment and Expungement Act, which would have decriminalized cannabis at the federal level, allowing states to set their own policies.

 Foreign relations

 Carter voted to provide Israel with support following the 2023 Hamas attack on Israel.

+In 2025, Carter introduced a bill authorizing President Trump to purchase or otherwise acquire Greenland and rename it "Red, White, and Blueland".